IRRITABLE BOWEL SYNDROME (IBS)

 TREATMENT OF IBS

 The obvious approach is to address the anxiety.
 The source of emotional stress may not be obvious but general anti-anxiety medications such as amitriptyline, clomipramine, or fluoxetine may be of use, particularly if the anxiety source is not clear or cannot be removed.
+Some patients will respond to supplements as listed below.
 It is important to imagine the pet’s world from his/her own perspective.
 The pet does not speak English and must infer what is going on from events he or she witnesses directly.
 Inconsistent scheduling, moving to a new home, noisy construction nearby, or even weather changes can be very confusing for an animal.

 More commonly, however, IBS is addressed via the GI tract rather than via the psyche.
 Increasing dietary fiber is helpful to many IBS patients as fiber has been found to help normalize the spasms of the large intestinal muscles and many therapeutic high fiber diets are sold through veterinary hospitals.
 If your pet finds these unpalatable, ask your veterinarian about how to add wheat bran or a commercial fiber supplement to a diet your pet prefers.
 There are presently several commercial dog foods that contain calming supplements.
 Using one of these plus a fiber supplement might cover both the fiber angle as well as the anxiety.

 For many patients, cage rest or tranquilizers allows for enough rest to control symptoms.
 Antispasmodics or general anti-diarrhea medications such as loperamide, azulfidine, or metronidazole can be used on an "as needed" basis to control signs.